• Skip to primary navigation

 Get Help Now

-Cerebral palsy life care plan record-keeping is also essential for legal and financial reasons.
+• Record-keeping of cerebral palsy life care plans is also essential for legal and financial reasons.
 Documentation is usually required to seek government assistance and benefits, ensure maximum coverage by health care plans, get the most out of tax credits, and plan for future financial needs.

-For legal purposes, the documentation in the life care plan will be a crucial part of a medical malpractice case if you are seeking a settlement for your child.
+• For legal purposes, the documentation in the life care plan will be a crucial part of a medical malpractice case if you seek a settlement for your child.

 Doctors are only required to keep medical records for a patient for a certain number of years, so if you switch doctors, you risk losing those records.